slightlynybbled/weibull/docs/briefintro.rst

 .. image:: images/eta-effects-on-pdf.png

 Note that changes in the scale factor keep the shape, but effectively change the length over which the distribution is 'stretched'.
-The hange in height is due to the property that the area under the curve must always be equal to 1.0.
+The change in height is due to the property that the area under the curve must always be equal to 1.0.

 Censoring Data
 --------------